kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/virtualbox/docs/01-prerequisites.md

 In order to use tmux, you must first connect to `kubemaster` and run tmux there.
 From inside the tmux session you can open multiple panes and ssh to the worker nodes from these panes.

-> The use of tmux is optional and not required to complete this tutorial.
+*The use of tmux is optional and not required to complete this tutorial*.

 ![tmux screenshot](../../../images/tmux-screenshot.png)